The 3 Best Pillows to Keep You on Your Back (In 2026)

 It’s important to note that persistence is key when you “coach” yourself to back sleeping.

-At first, you’ll have to resist the urge to turn on your side or stomach, but if you stick with it, you’ll find yourself sleeping on your back for most of the night – if not all of it – comfortably.
+At first, you’ll have to resist the urge to turn on your side or stomach, but if you stick with it, many people find they spend more of the night on their backs than they used to.

-If you find it too difficult to sleep on your back – the next healthiest option is side sleeping with a full body pillow.
+If you find it too difficult to sleep on your back, side sleeping with the right pillow setup (like a full body pillow) may be a better fit for your body.

 To your health and happiness,